Little Shop of Horrors (musical): Differences between the 1960 film and stage musical

 The musical is based on the basic concept and dark comic tone of the 1960 film, although it changes much of the story.
-The setting is moved from Skid Row, Los Angeles to Skid Row in New York.
 Seymour's hypochondriacal Jewish mother is omitted in the musical, and Seymour becomes an orphan in the care of Mushnik.
 Also dropped is the subplot involving the two investigating police officers.
 The characters of Mrs. Siddie Shiva and Burson Fouch are also omitted, although Mrs. Shiva is mentioned as being the shop's biggest funeral account.
-The gleefully masochistic dental patient, originally played by Jack Nicholson, is not in the musical but is in the 1986 film, played by Bill Murray.
+The gleefully masochistic dental patient, played in the 1960 film by Jack Nicholson, is not in the musical but is in the 1986 film, played by Bill Murray.

 In the musical, the sadistic dentist, Orin Scrivello, is killed by suffocation from laughing gas instead of being stabbed with a dental instrument as in the film.
-His abusive relationship with Audrey is added to the musical to give Seymour a motive to kill him.
+The musical shows him in an abusive relationship with Audrey, which gives Seymour a motive to kill him.
 In the film, Seymour murders several innocent bystanders, and Mushnik tricks a thief into looking for money inside the plant, which eats the thief.
-In the musical, Seymour tricks Mushnik in the same way when Mushnik plans to turn Seymour over to the police.
-The two neighborhood girls in the film are replaced in the musical by a chorus of three street urchins: Crystal, Chiffon and Ronette, named after (and reminiscent of) girl groups of the 1960s.
+In the musical, Seymour tricks Mushnik in the same way when he learns that Mushnik plans to turn him over to the police.
+The two neighborhood girls in the film are replaced in the musical by three street urchins who function as a modern Greek chorus: Crystal, Chiffon and Ronette, named after (and reminiscent of) girl groups of the 1960s.
 The plant is named "Audrey II" in the musical, rather than the film's "Audrey Junior", and instead of being a crossbreed of a butterwort and a Venus Flytrap, in the musical it is a creature from outer space intent on taking over the world.